traxjs/trax/packages/trax/doc/trax.md

 ## Trax objects
 ### Trax ids

-One of trax main differentiator compared to similar solutions is that trax generates unique ids for each its entities in order to ease troubleshooting.
+One of trax main differentiator compared to similar solutions is that it generates unique ids for each its entities in order to ease troubleshooting.
 Trax supports 4 types of entities:
-- **Stores** that constitute mini trax context that gather trax entities associated to a given functional context (e.g. data, processors and sub-stores).
+- **Stores** that constitute mini trax context that gather trax entities associated to a given functional context (entities can be data, processors or sub-stores).
 More on stores [here][stores].
-- **Objects** that gather functional data into a JSON object.
+- **Data Objects** that gather functional data into a JSON object.
 The object properties could be of primitive types (string, number, boolean) or other trax objects or arrays
-- **Arrays** that gather functional data into a JSON array.
+- **Arrays** and **Dictionaries** that gather functional data into a JSON array or JSON objects considered as dictionaries.
 - **Processors** that wrap compute functions to produce computed values.
 More on processors [here][processors].

 Trax unique ids are designed to be human-readable and are built though concatenation.
-As such each entity gets its own id format:
+Each trax entity gets its own id format:
 - Store ids:
     - root stores: **JS_IDENTIFIER** - e.g. *MyStore* or *TodoStore*
     - sub-stores (i.e. stores created in another store): **JS_IDENTIFIER(>JS_IDENTIFIER)+** - e.g. *MyStore>MySubStore>MySubSubStore*